Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> store

 Specifies the destination to save the uploaded file.
-The destination can be specified the following values ​​in the *ACFile_t* enumeration type.
+The destination can be specified the following values in the *ACFile_t* enumeration type.

 - **`AC_File_FS`** : Save as the SPIFFS file in flash of ESP8266/ESP32 module.
 - **`AC_File_SD`** : Save to an external SD device connected to ESP8266/ESP32 module.